forta-network/starter-kits/alert-combiner-py/README.md

 ## Description

-The Attack Detector bot combines past alerts under a common address from a variety of underlying base bots to emit a high precision alert.
-It does so by mapping each alert to the four attack stages (Funding, Preparation, Exploitaiton and Money Laundering/ Post Exploitation) utilizing an anomaly as well as heuristic detection approach.
+The Attack Detector identifies protocol attacks in real-time; often before any digital assets are being stolen.
+It does so by combining past alerts under a common address from a variety of underlying base bots to emit a high precision alert.
+Each alert is mapped to the four attack stages (Funding, Preparation, Exploitaiton and Money Laundering/ Post Exploitation) and subsequently combined utilizing an anomaly as well as heuristic detection approach.

 Individual alerts can have low precision (in other words raise false positives).
 This bot combines past alerts from base bots to separate the signal from noise.